vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/085/05_pra_yadratheShu.md

 intrusions of 4cd-5ab.

-The inundation of the skin in pāda 4 presumably refers to the wetting of hides in the tanning process (so Ge).
+The inundation of the skin in pāda 4 presumably refers to the wetting of hides in the tanning process (so Geldner).